-From 1976-1981, the National Endowment for the Arts (NEA) sponsored a program of photography surveys in communities across the United States to celebrate the bicentennial of the country’s founding.
+To celebrate the bicentennial of the country’s founding, in 1976 the National Endowment for the Arts (NEA) launched a multi-year program of photography surveys in communities across the United States.
 These surveys created a new visual record of a changing nation.
 Survey projects included preserving or working with historical collections; however, most were commissions of new work by an emerging generation of documentarians, many of whom became prominent figures of American photography.
 Of the more than seventy projects funded by the NEA, the East Baltimore Survey was unique for having been conceived, led, and carried out by women photographers—Elinor Cahn, Joan Clark Netherwood, and Linda Rich.
 With significant support from the community, it was also one of the most highly acclaimed at a national level.

-Project leader Linda Rich wrote before beginning the survey that “Today, while many urban communities seem to be fighting a losing battle against physical, emotional, and spiritual decay, East Baltimore continues to grow and change, preserving its culture, integrity, and humanity.”
-Rich, Netherwood and Cahn, photographed a cross-section of East Baltimore residents and businesses, celebrating the community’s history and diversity.
-They approached local clergy, and were invited to attend bingo luncheons, exercise classes, first communions, and sauerbraten suppers.
-In time, they were welcomed into the homes and private lives of the residents of East Baltimore.
-The tension between ethnicity and Americanness was a sustained theme of the survey, as was acknowledgement of residents’ fight for their community’s survival, insisting on basic social services and successfully defending against efforts to divide its neighborhoods.
+In her application to the NEA for support, project leader Linda Rich wrote that “Today, while many urban communities seem to be fighting a losing battle against physical, emotional, and spiritual decay, East Baltimore continues to grow and change, preserving its culture, integrity, and humanity.”
+Rich, Netherwood, and Cahn approached local clergy, and were invited to attend bingo luncheons, exercise classes, first communions, and sauerbraten suppers.
+In time they were welcomed into the homes and private lives of the neighborhood of East Baltimore.
+They photographed a cross-section of its residences and businesses, celebrating its traditions while also acknowledging its many challenges.
+The tension between ethnicity and Americanness was a sustained theme of the Survey, as was its recognition of residents’ fight for their community’s survival, insisting on basic social services and defending against efforts to divide it politically or economically.